The London Taxi Cab

 Tell your class that you are totally new to their country and that you got in a taxi for the first time just yesterday.
 Tell your class that the driver was trying to speak to you, and that you understood some of it, but not all.
 Your journey was only five minutes, so he could only really ask a few questions before you got out.

 Ask your class to guess the kind of questions the driver might have been asking you.
 Put your students into pairs and ask them to think of five possible questions he was asking you.
 Monitor your class when they are speaking during this activity.

 Watch the class closely, and when you see them slowing down and starting to look up at you, then you'll know that they are pretty much done.
 Ask students to give you some of their ideas and write them on the board.

 Now ask them to think of a few more questions had your journey been for 15 minutes.
 Again, get them into pairs and this time, circulate around and help with language.
 Once they are done, get more of their ideas written on the board.

 Now, time to move on to the next stage...

-Tell the class that they are on business in London and it is their first day.
-They are in a London cab going to a meeting.
+Tell the class that they are on business or holiday in London and it is their first day.
+They are in a London cab going somewhere.
 The taxi driver doesn't know any of their language, but is friendly, and wants to know more about their new passenger.